DylanEngle/NetflixCloneApplication/README.md

 # NetflixCloneApplication
 This is a application that is a clone of Netflix's main UI and functionality.
 This is an educational endeavour so I can get more familiar with React and Firebase.

+Note: The firebase app used for functionality of website is no longer active.

 Features:
 - Technologies Used: React, JavaScript, Node.js, npm, Webpack, Firebase